Global Centre for Preventive Health and Nutrition (GLOBE)

 GLOBE is a designated World Health Organization (WHO) Collaborating Centre for Obesity Prevention, based in Deakin University’s Institute for Health Transformation (IHT) and School of Health and Social Development (HSD) in the Faculty of Health.

 GLOBE was established in 2003 to conduct research aimed at improving population health with a focus on obesity.
-GLOBE was the first of over 800 WHO Collaborating Centres worldwide to focus on obesity prevention, and we have provided expert advice to WHO and its member states for almost 20 years.
+GLOBE was the first of over 800 WHO Collaborating Centres worldwide to focus on obesity prevention, and we have provided expert advice to WHO and its member states for over 20 years.

 As we have grown, our focus has expanded beyond obesity prevention to include research and advocacy into other aspects of population diets, preventive health and environmental sustainability of food systems.